Ken Lemon

-Kenneth Arthur Lemon (born 1939) is a New Zealand country musician who was active from the 1960s to the 1980s.
+Kenneth Arthur Lemon (born 1939) was a New Zealand country musician who was active from the 1960s to the 1980s.
 His single "Living in a House Full of Love" was a finalist for the 1966 Loxene Golden Disc.
 He toured and released an album with Maria Dallas in 1967.
 In the early 1970s, Lemon was a regular performer on the television country music variety show The Country Touch, hosted by Tex Morton.

 Early life

 Lemon was born in Barrow-in-Furness, England, in 1939, and was apprenticed as a marine coppersmith.
 During the 1950s and early 1960s, he occasionally took part in talent quests and sang socially in local dance halls and pubs.
 He migrated to New Zealand around 1962, with his parents and brother, settling in Auckland, after his sister and brother-in-law had earlier made the move.
 He found work, initially as a coppersmith at the Devonport Naval Base, and then as a sheetmetal engineering worker.